alelouis/omnitouch/readme.md

 ### Usage

-Download `omnitouch.osc` and import it in TouchOSC.
+Download `omnitouch.tosc` and import it in TouchOSC.
 As it uses multitouch, ensure you have a tactile screen or use a tablet.

 **Make sure TouchOSC is linked to you TouchOSC bridge for midi forwarding.**